 The Port Hope Police Service Background Check\ Screening Program provides Police and Criminal Record Checks to members of the public as permitted by legislation.
-The Port Hope Police are able to provide all three types of checks to any resident of the Municipality of Port Hope, Ward 1 and Ward 2.
+The Port Hope Police are able to provide all three types of checks to any resident of the Municipality of Port Hope, Ward 1.
+If you are a resident of Ward 2, Port Hope Police are able to provide Police Criminal Record Checks (CRC) and Police Criminal Record and Judicial Matters Checks (CRJMC).
+If you live in Ward 2 and require a Police Vulnerable Sector Check (VSC), please contact our local OPP Detachment.
 We are also able to provide a Police Criminal Record Check (PCRC), see below, to anyone, regardless of residence.

 To apply for a background check you can do this online or in person:

 THIS PROCESS IS FOR RESIDENTS OF THE MUNICIPALITY OF PORT HOPE.

 Online: You can apply for a Background Check online by clicking on the appropriate link below.